Raymond-dev-546730/Ensemble-EuroSAT/README.md

 # Ensemble Learning for Land Cover Classification on EuroSAT

-This repository contains training scripts and experimental logs from:
+This repository contains training scripts and experimental logs from the research paper:
 > **"Ensemble Learning for Land Cover Classification: Advancing State-of-the-Art Performance on EuroSAT"**
 > *Accepted to International Joint Conference on Neural Networks (IJCNN) 2025*
 > Raymond Lee & Ethan Knapp